-The British Virgin Islands is a picture-perfect paradise.
+The British Virgin Islands are a picture-perfect paradise.
 These idyllic islands are home to white-sand beaches, excellent diving and snorkeling, crystal-clear turquoise water, scenic hiking, lots of boating opportunities, and more cheap rum you can handle.

 However, life here is not just hammocks and piña coladas.
 From festivals and diving to scenic hiking trails and hidden tide pools, this region of the world has plenty to keep you busy if endless lazy days (and late-night parties) aren’t your thing.

-And though these islands are naturally beautiful, what I loved the most about them was the locals.
+And, though these islands are naturally beautiful, what I loved the most about them was the locals.
 Everyone was immensely helpful and friendly and ensured I had an amazing visit.
-Yes, the beaches are pretty, the rum is cheap, and the weather is wonderful, but you can find that in many parts of the world.
-The local residents were really what made these islands special for me.
-Everyone was immensely helpful and friendly and ensured I had an amazing visit.
+Yes, the beaches are pretty, the rum is cheap, and the weather is wonderful, but it’s the people that really make this place special.

 Table of Contents